-The worldwide production of oil is predicted to peak shortly after the turn of the century.
+The worldwide production of oil is predicted by Campbell et. al., (Scientific American, March 1998) to peak shortly after the turn of the century.

-The Proved Reserves of Natural Gas and Oil Have Been Dropping for Over 20 Years in the United States
+The Proved Reserves of Natural Gas and Oil in the U. S. Have Been Dropping for Over 25 Years